Call-for-Code-for-Racial-Justice/Legit-Info/docs/STYLE.md

 * Use triple-doublequotes """ to write docstrings for all public modules, functions, classes, and methods.

+**Functions and Methods**

+> "If you have a procedure with ten parameters, you probably missed some.
+> -- <cite>Alan Perlis, "Epigrams in Programming"</cite>

+* Try to have five or fewer arguments to each function or method.
+Consider putting related arguments into an object, array or dictionary that is passed instead.

+## Syntax Checkers

 To check your code for consistency to these guidelines, use the [flake8](https://pypi.org/project/flake8/) utility.
 Any code that results in flake8 errors prevents the application from being deployed on IBM Cloud.